jhalvorson/dafuq-is-graphql/README.md

 # Dafuq is GraphQL

-An introduction to GraphQL - internal presentation for [Signal](https://cellosignal.com).
+A presentation built using Spectactle for the Engineering team at [Signal](https://cellosignal.com).